Baby Essentials for the First 3 Months You Can’t Forget About

 33. Nasal Aspirator

-As a first time mom who is always paranoid about my baby being able to breathe, this nasal aspirator was a baby essential.
-It gave me peace of mind as it worked great for the occasional cold!
+As a first-time mom who was always paranoid about my baby being able to breathe, this nasal aspirator was essential for the baby.

 I did occasionally have to use it in combination with a chopstick to pick out dry snot.

-I still have not needed the replacement filters so I don’t recommend getting those.
+I still do not need the replacement filters, so I don’t recommend getting those.

 34. Thermometer